kyma-project/kyma/docs/helm-broker/03-01-create-bundles.md

 ## docs directory

 In the `docs` directory, provide documentation for your bundle.
+The documentation can include Markdown documents, AsyncAPI, OData, and OpenAPI specification files.
+Create the `assets` directory inside the `docs` directory to store assets, such as images.
 The `docs` directory must contain a `meta.yaml` which provides information on how documentation for the bundle is uploaded.
 As the Helm Broker is installed as a ClusterServiceBroker, documentation for bundles is provided using [ClusterDocsTopics](/components/headless-cms/#custom-resource-clusterdocstopic).

 The `meta.yaml` file contains the specification of the ClusterDocsTopic.
 The example structure of the `meta.yaml` file looks as follows: